Baby Safety / Compounds / Chrysotile fiber (hydrated magnesium silicate)

 Why do regulators disagree about chrysotile fiber (hydrated magnesium silicate)?

-Chrysotile fiber (hydrated magnesium silicate) has been classified by 4 agencies including EPA CTX / NTP RoC, EPA CTX / IARC, EPA CTX / Genetox, EPA CTX / Genetox, with differing conclusions.
+Chrysotile fiber (hydrated magnesium silicate) has been classified by 11 agencies including EPA CTX / NTP RoC, EPA CTX / IARC, EPA CTX / Genetox, EPA CTX / Genetox, Rotterdam Convention, with differing conclusions.
 Regulators apply different standards of evidence (animal data weighting, exposure-pattern assumptions, epidemiological power thresholds), which is why two scientific bodies can review the same data and reach different conclusions.
 See the regulatory consensus table on this page for the full picture.

 See Chrysotile fiber (hydrated magnesium silicate) in the baby app